 The era of arriving at a Disney theme park without planning everything ahead of time has unfortunately come to an end.
 If you’re going to visit Disney World (or Disneyland) in the near future, you absolutely must develop a Genie+ strategy.

 You can purchase Disney Genie+ starting at 12:00 a.m. on the day of your visit.
 Purchases can only be made one day at a time and for same-day visits.
 This initial purchase is just for Genie+ itself, not for any special skip-the-line reservations; those can’t be made until 7:00 a.m.
 While Disney maintains that Genie+ is subject to availability, I have yet to see it sell out right at midnight.
 Still, you may want to consider purchasing Genie+ as early as possible so all you need to worry about in the morning is booking those initial ride reservations.

 PLAN YOUR TRIP: When Is the Best Time to Visit Disney World and Disneyland?

-Genie+ costs $15 per person per day plus tax.
+Genie+ costs between $15 and $22 per guest per day at Disney World.
+Prices start at $25 per day at Disneyland.
 Genie+ can be purchased in the MyDisneyExperience app and doing so is simple on the day of your visit.
 First make sure your park tickets and park reservations are ready to go, then select “My Disney Genie Day” under the main menu in MyDisneyExperience.
 Finally, under the “My Day” tab, select “Get Disney Genie+ for Today.”